theoscion/ipaddresser/README.md

 # ipaddresser
-This is a Go-based, cross-platform app for retrieving, storing and/or monitoring the public IP address for a computer or network
+This is a Go-based, cross-platform app for retrieving, storing and/or monitoring the public IP address for a computer or network, using the API offered by [Ipify](https://www.ipify.org/).

 ## Prerequisites
 You must have [Golang](https://golang.org/) installed and there must be an active internet connection.